Grand Air

-Grand International Airways (or Grand Air) was a short-lived airline in the Philippines which operated during the mid-to-late 1990s.
+Grand International Airways (or GrandAir) was a short-lived airline in the Philippines which operated during the mid-to-late 1990s.

 History

-The airline was established when the Philippine Government started to deregulate its domestic aviation industry after decades of monopoly by Philippine Airlines, then wholly owned by the government.
+The airline was established when the Philippine government started to deregulate its domestic aviation industry after decades of monopoly by Philippine Airlines (PAL), then wholly owned by the government.
+Executive Order 219, signed by President Fidel V. Ramos on 3 January 1995, removed most restrictions with regards to route structures, fares, and the adjustment of flight frequencies.

-Grand Air was owned by the Panlilio family, which also owned Grand Boulevard Hotel in Roxas Boulevard, Philippine Village Hotel (Airport Hotel) and Puerto Azul - a resort hotel in Cavite.
+GrandAir was owned by the Panlilio family, which also owned Grand Boulevard Hotel in Roxas Boulevard, Philippine Village Hotel (Airport Hotel) and Puerto Azul - a resort hotel in Cavite.
+The airline's terminal in Manila was located within the Philippine Village Airport Hotel complex.